How do Companies Report on ESG?

 Companies may make their ESG reports accessible via their website, and sometimes their reports can be accessed on the standard or framework’s website.

 Making your ESG efforts and strategy publicly available widens the reach to other stakeholders who can become aware of your ESG practices and ESG information.
-This allows more people to view your company reports, financial statements and see exactly how well your business model and ESG strategy is performing.
+This allows more people to view your company reports, financial statements, and see exactly how well your business model and ESG strategy are performing.